A managed packaging inventory

 Do you even know how much packaging stock you have?
 Or how much you use?

-Too much manual counting
+Too much manual counting of stock

 You consistently overstock (as you can't forecast)

 With problems such as running out of stock or not knowing how much packaging you use), the standard response is to overstock your warehouse.

 And whilst this does help to mitigate the effects of these issues, it creates several problems all of its own.